subhranil002/30-Days-JS-Challenge/README.md

 - **Task 8:** Add a "Remove" button to each item in the cart.
 Write a function to handle removing products from the cart and updating the display.
 - **Task 9:** Create a checkout form that collects user information (e.g., name, address, payment details).
 Style the form using CSS.
 - **Task 10:** Write a function to handle form submission, simulating the checkout process.
 Display a confirmation message with the order details.

+### Day 29: Project 6 - Social Media Dashboard

+- **Task 1:** Initialize a new project directory and set up the basic HTML structure for the social media dashboard.
+- **Task 2:** Add a basic CSS file to style the social media dashboard, including a container for posts and a form for creating new posts.
+- **Task 3:** Create a simple login form that collects a username and password.
+Style the form using CSS.
+- **Task 4:** Write a script to handle user login and store the logged-in user's information in `localStorage` or `sessionStorage`.
+- **Task 5:** Add a form to the HTML structure with fields for entering post details (e.g., text, image).
+Style the form using CSS.
+- **Task 6:** Write a script to handle form submission, creating a new post object and adding it to an array of posts.
+Display the new post in the feed.
+- **Task 7:** Write a function to iterate over the array of posts and display each post in the feed.
+Include post details like text, image, username, and timestamp.
+- **Task 8:** Style the post feed using CSS to make it visually appealing.
+- **Task 9:** Add "Like" and "Comment" buttons to each post.
+Write functions to handle liking a post and adding comments to a post.
+- **Task 10:** Display the number of likes and comments for each post.
+Update the display when users interact with the posts.
+- **Task 11:** Add CSS styles to differentiate posts by different users.
+Display the logged-in user's posts with a distinct style.
+- **Task 12:** Add CSS animations or transitions to make the social media dashboard more interactive and visually appealing.

+### Day 30: Final Project - Social Media Dashboard with Full Features

+- **Task 1:** Initialize a new project directory and set up the basic HTML structure for the final project.
+- **Task 2:** Add a basic CSS file to style the social media dashboard, including containers for posts, a sidebar for user information, and a form for creating new posts.
+- **Task 3:** Create a login and registration form that collects a username, email, and password.
+Style the forms using CSS.
+- **Task 4:** Write scripts to handle user registration and login, storing user information in `localStorage` or `sessionStorage`.
+Include basic validation for input fields.
+- **Task 5:** Create a user profile page that displays the logged-in user's information, including their username, email, and a profile picture.
+Allow users to update their profile information.
+- **Task 6:** Write a script to handle updating the user profile information and saving the changes to `localStorage` or `sessionStorage`.
+- **Task 7:** Add a form to the HTML structure with fields for entering post details (e.g., text, image).
+Style the form using CSS.
+- **Task 8:** Write a script to handle form submission, creating a new post object and adding it to an array of posts.
+Display the new post in the feed, including the username of the logged-in user.
+- **Task 9:** Add "Like" and "Comment" buttons to each post.
+Write functions to handle liking a post and adding comments to a post.
+- **Task 10:** Display the number of likes and comments for each post.
+Update the display when users interact with the posts.
+- **Task 11:** Implement a simple notification system that alerts users when they receive a new like or comment on their posts.
+Display notifications in a sidebar.
+- **Task 12:** Write a script to handle generating and displaying notifications based on user interactions.
+- **Task 13:** Add CSS styles to differentiate posts by different users.
+Display the logged-in user's posts with a distinct style.
+- **Task 14:** Add CSS animations or transitions to make the social media dashboard more interactive and visually appealing.

 ## Resources